Princess Margaret Hospital

-The management and protection of these structures and those within the surrounding neighbourhood is one of the projects key deliverables.
+The management and protection of these structures and those within the surrounding neighbourhood was one of the project’s key deliverables.

-The project involves removal of hazardous materials from all buildings and completion of major demolition of these, and the below ground remediation works within a built up residential/commercial area.
+The project involved removal of hazardous materials from all buildings and completion of major demolition of these, and the below ground remediation works within a built up residential/commercial area.

-Extensive planning for the demolition has included the formation of a community reference group, which will provide feedback to DevelopmentWA throughout the demolition process.
+Extensive planning for the demolition included the formation of a community reference group, which provided feedback to DevelopmentWA throughout the demolition process.

-RJV are working closely with the local aboriginal community in the areas of employment and business engagement.
+RJV worked closely with the local Aboriginal community in the areas of employment and business engagement.

-The success of our strategies in providing long term employment and business relationships with the aboriginal community will be a key factor in the overall success of the project once completed.
+The success of our strategies in providing long term employment and business relationships with the Aboriginal community were a key factor in the overall success of the project.

-Recycling is another key measurable that will define success of this project, with a targeted 96% of reusable materials to be recycled which was exceeded with 99% of materials recycled.
+Recycling was another key measurable, with a targeted 96% of reusable materials to be recycled which was exceeded with 99% of materials recycled.

 Concrete was processed off site and is planned for use in the State Governments Roads to Reuse program.
 Other materials such as steel, timber, bricks, and glass are to be re-used for several different applications off site.
 Our processes are compliant with the Green Building Council – Green Star Construction & Demolition Waste Reporting Criteria.